VikkiWalls/Metabolomics-in-Alzheimer-s-Disease---An-Investigation-into-Conflicting-Methodologies-and-Results/README.md

 * #### Logistic Regression
 ### Visualisation Techniques
   * #### Multicollinearity
-    * Cluster Map (using Seaborn)
+    * ##### Cluster Map (using Seaborn)
+      * Can be difficult to interpret with large datasets such as metabolomics data
-    * Interactive Network Graph (using NetworkX)
+    * ##### Interactive Network Graph (using NetworkX)
+      * Adjustable correlation threshold (reccomended to be set at =< 0.9) allows direct comparisons between different levels
+      * Panning, zoom and selection tools make interpretation and manipulation accessable
+      * Visualisation of direct relationships between correlated metabolites
+      ###### Drawbacks
+      * Threshold slider must be moved once afer restarting kernal to produce a display
+      * Can still be difficult to interpret if high levels of multicollinearity exist and plot is zoomed out (making it difficult to use in academic write ups)
+      * Large metabolite names can create visual noise
   * #### PCA
-    * Scatter Graph (using Yellowbrick) - colour coded by cognitive status
+    * ##### Scatter Graph (using Yellowbrick) - colour coded by cognitive status
-    * Elbow Visualiser (using Yellowbrick) - using calinski harabasz score for KMeans Clustering
+    * ##### Elbow Visualiser (using Yellowbrick) - using calinski harabasz score for KMeans Clustering
   * #### PLS-DA

 ***